bird-bench/livesqlbench/README.md

 ## News

+- 🚀 **[2025-10-21]** We pre-build the docker images for the LiveSQLBench-Base-Lite and LiveSQLBench-Base-Full, and evaluation environment to facilitate the environment setup.
+Please check the [docker-compose.yml](./docker-compose.yml) file for more details.

 - 🔥🔥🔥 **[2025-09-04]** We are pleased to release <a href="https://huggingface.co/datasets/birdsql/livesqlbench-base-full-v1" target="_blank" rel="noopener noreferrer"><b>LiveSQLBench-Base-Full v1</b></a>, a new release with <b>600 NEW tasks</b> over <b>22 NEW real, complex databases</b> with KB docs.<b>NEW FEATURES</b>: more natural, reasoning-intensive user tasks and richer, noisier DB schemas/values.
 See the <a href="https://huggingface.co/datasets/birdsql/livesqlbench-base-full-v1" target="_blank" rel="noopener noreferrer">dataset</a> and [leaderboard](https://livesqlbench.ai) for details